drakercam/Fun-Features/README.md

 6. Implement powerups of some sort based on the collectibles
 7. Create a UI showcasing collected items, health, upgradables.
 8. Implement a pause menu with an options menu to change audio settings.

+# Credits for Textures:
+1. Background Texture By Me.